pippim/pippim.github.io/index.md

 at the top of every blog post.

 At the very minimum, the front matter must contain two lines.
+One line must be the label `layout:` followed by the variable ` post`.
-One being `layout: post` and the other being `title: The Title of the Blog Post`.
+The other line must be the label `title:` followed by `Title of the Blog Post`.

 Pippim adds a lot more front matter.
 Making it more powerful in searching for blog posts.
 The program